MauuJo/Calory-Coach-App/README.md

-this is a calory coach app.
+this is a calory coach app which helps you count the calory intake in the food by uploading an image of it.